 • Build self-confidence and prepare yourself for greater success in high school and beyond

 You may apply during the spring semester of your eighth grade year.
 Ask your science teacher or your school’s STT liaison for an application and for more information.

 Applications are accepted and selections made at your middle school.
 Selection criteria are based on grades, teacher recommendations and student interest in science.
 If you are a hard worker, a problem solver, and have a desire to expand your knowledge of science careers, STT may be for you!

-For more information on 2021-2022 STT Application process, contact your school's STT Liaison.
+For more information on the 2023-2024 STT application process, contact your school's STT liaison.